General Rules for Grammar and Usage

 Use to show omitted figures.

-But do not use with plurals of numbers or multiple-letter combinations.
+Do not use apostrophes with plurals of numerals or multiple-letter combinations.

 When a name is followed by a degree abbreviation, set the abbreviation off with commas.